isaacromerop/shopping-cart/readme.md

 ## Starting 🚀

-_Following next instructions you will be able to run the project locally and have fun testing it._
+_Following next instructions you will be able to run the project locally and have fun playing around with it._

-Check **Deployment** to check how to deploy.

 ### Pre-requisites 📋